Add a SharePoint Online source

 The access token is linked to the certificate or SharePoint Online user account (crawling account) that you specified in your source configuration, and you must update the access token manually if it’s no longer valid.
 An invalid access token occurs when:

-• (certificate authentication) the certificate expires
+• The certificate expires

-An Authentication issue error appears for your source on the Sources (platform-ca | platform-eu | platform-au) page when your SharePoint Online source access token is no longer valid.
+An authentication error appears on the Sources (platform-ca | platform-eu | platform-au) page when your SharePoint Online source access token is no longer valid.

 Note